bbcommons/bbkit/README.md

-# bdckit
+# bbkit

-> 🚨 this is just a wip/prototype and the cli syntax should probably be refactored to support downloading challenge data
+> 🚨 this is a work in progress!

-A command-line tool for working with FCC Broadband Data Collection (BDC) data
+A command-line tool for working with broadband datasets (currently just FCC availability)

 ## Installation